EspioIdsavant/Harvest-Kurin-Tails/README.md

 ### Revia
 - Supported mods: Revia Race
 - HE bonuses: None - the ears are "native" already
 - Alternative tail uses: Can be skinned at a tailoring bench, producing Revia Tail Fur, a wool-like material that can be used to make stuff.
-Being bloodythirsty psychopaths, Revia take pride in wearing in wearing trophies of those that were less then them.
+Being bloodthirsty psychopaths, Revia take pride in wearing in wearing trophies of those that were less then them.
 They still dislike seeing non-Revia wearing Revia fur.
 If they see another Revia wearing it, they will either be jealous or show begrudging respect.

 ### Moyo
 - Supported mods: Moyo-From the depth